whitestone-no/SegnoSharp/README.md

-# WASP
+# SegnoSharp
-Whitestone Audio Streaming Project

 ## Purpose
-To create a simple audio streaming tool that can randomly stream audio files to Shoutcast.
+To create a simple audio streaming tool that can randomly stream audio files to Shoutcast/Icecast.
 Meant to replace SAM Broadcaster for internal internet radio.

 ## Usage